How To Detect Malware on Your Computer

 2. Scan all email attachments before you open them.
 Just because you receive an attachment from a friend or relative does not mean it's safe.
 Your friend or relative may easily send you an infected file without knowing he/she is doing so.

 3. Avoid sites that deal with illicit material like pornography, drugs, or illegal activities.
-Many illicit or illegal sites target unwitting site visitors and download viruses and malware programs for the purposed of stealing information or infecting other computers.
+Many illicit or illegal sites target unwitting site visitors and download viruses and malware programs to steal information or infect other computers.

 Following the above rules will not ensure that you avoid malware and viruses completely.
 However, doing so will increase your chances of preventing a malware or virus infection greatly.
 Just to be sure, though, run your anti-malware and anti-virus software often (again, every day is recommended.)